Hong Kong vacation rentals

 Here, historic buildings have been transformed into upscale shopping malls, and Buddhist temples peek out between high-rise apartment buildings.
 Beyond the buzzing activity of Hong Kong and Kowloon, you’ll find jaw-droppingly beautiful scenery, including lush forests, white-sand beaches, and even the ruins of 19th-century villages.

-When is the best time to stay in a vacation rental in Hong Kong?
+The best time to stay in a vacation rental in Hong Kong

 A petty little issue like weather does not slow Hong Kong down.
 During the summer, the city is a steambath; however, most places are air-conditioned, providing a chance to cool down quickly.
 Although summer is the monsoon season, the hard rains pass quickly, so most days are still filled with sunshine.
 The lovely weather in spring and fall make for a great time to explore Hong Kong’s hiking trails or head to the beach on one of the Outlying Islands.
 Winter can get a little chilly but don’t worry — you will only need to throw on a sweater or light jacket.